soleyhyman/peccary/docs/source/index.rst

 *******

-``peccary`` (Permutation Entropy and statistiCal Complexity Analysis for astRophYsics) is a pure-python package for distinguishing between regular, complex, and stochastic behavior in timeseries.
+``peccary`` (Permutation Entropy and statistiCal Complexity Analysis for astRophYsics) is a Python package for distinguishing between regular, complex, and stochastic behavior in timeseries.
 It is based on the work by `Bandt & Pompe <https://ui.adsabs.harvard.edu/#abs/2002PhRvL..88q4102B/abstract>`_ (2002), `Rosso et al. <https://ui.adsabs.harvard.edu/#abs/2007PhRvL..99o4102R/abstract>`_ (2007). and
 `Weck et al. <https://ui.adsabs.harvard.edu/#abs/2015PhRvE..91b3101W/abstract>`_ (2015),
-In addition to calculating the Permutation Entropy (:math:`H`) and Statistical Complexity (:math:`C`) values, this package also has plotting tools for the :math:`HC`-plane and visualizing the resulting :math:`[H,C]` values for various timeseries.
+In addition to calculating the Permutation Entropy (:math:`H`) and Statistical Complexity (:math:`C`) values, this package also has plotting tools for the :math:`HC`-plane and visualizing the resulting :math:`[H,C]` values for various timeseries, examples timeseries, and utility functions.

 A detailed summary of the PECCARY method can be found in Hyman, Daniel, & Schaffner (in prep).
-If you make use of PECCARY, please include a citation to Hyman, Daniel, & Schaffner (in prep) in any publications.
+If you make use of PECCARY, please include a :ref:`citation <cite>` to Hyman, Daniel, & Schaffner (in prep) in any publications.

 .. note::
    This project is under active development.